praddy18597/praddy18597/README.md

 Hi there 👋
 My name is Pradeep Kamble.
-About me, I'm Highly Ambitious, Passionate, Self-Motivated, Technical software engineer and Data Analyst seeking full-time opportunities in Both    fields as graduate.
+About me, I'm Highly Ambitious, Passionate, Self-Motivated, Technical software engineer and Data Analyst.

-•	🔭 I’m currently working on Python and Java Projects to improve my Analytical and Development skills.
+•	🔭 I’m currently working in Openet as a Software Engineer

 •	🌱 I’m currently learning Spring